 Headspace.
 It’s a word you’ll hear on the trails more often than anywhere else.
 Headspace is a pretty straight forward word — it’s the space, in your head, where you store all of your thoughts, your feelings + internal banter.
 Your headspace is your overall emotional mood + mindset at any given moment.
 It may be influenced by your physical state but at its purest form it is simply a feeling.
 Or at least that is my interpretation.

-When I first started running trails + ultras I heard a lot of advice about “don’t get in a bad headspace” which I understood to mean “keep your head in the game”.
+When I first started adventuring I heard a lot of advice about “don’t get in a bad headspace” which I understood to mean “keep your head in the game”.
 On the surface this seems like really sound advice — endurance sports require a lot of mental stamina.

 To this day, my feelings on “bad headspace” haven’t changed much, I still avoid the term because of the way it makes me feel personally.
 However, I have come to terms with “headspace” as a whole.
 What it is.
 The role it plays on the trails.
 How to leverage it.